acquia/fifo2kinesis/README.md

 This app continuously reads data from a named pipe (FIFO) and publishes it to a Kinesis stream.

+*Disclaimer* [fluentd](http://www.fluentd.org/) is probably a better option for sending logs to kinesis.

 ## Usage

 Create a named pipe: